What Is an Ingredient? Understanding Food Components

 Spice Basics: From Heat to Flavor

-To understand what is the ingredient, it’s helpful to know how different spices work.
+To understand ingredients in spices, it's helpful to know how different components work.
 Here's a quick breakdown:

 • Heat: Some spices, like chili peppers, contain capsaicin, which gives them their fiery kick.